 Disaccharides are normally split into monosaccharides by disaccharidases (eg, lactase, maltase, isomaltase, sucrase [invertase]) located in the brush border of small-bowel enterocytes.
 Undigested disaccharides cause an osmotic load that attracts water and electrolytes into the bowel, causing watery diarrhea.
 Bacterial fermentation of carbohydrates in the colon produces gases (hydrogen, carbon dioxide, and methane), resulting in excessive flatus, bloating and distention, and abdominal pain.

 Acquired lactase deficiency (primary adult hypolactasia) is the most common form of carbohydrate intolerance.
 Lactase levels are high in neonates, permitting digestion of milk; in most ethnic groups (80% of blacks and Hispanics, > 90% of Asians), the levels decrease in the post-weaning period rendering older children and adults unable to digest significant amounts of lactose.
 However, 80 to 85% of whites of Northwest European descent produce lactase throughout life and are thus able to digest milk and milk products.
 It is unclear why the normal state of > 75% of the world’s population should be labeled a “deficiency.”

 Symptoms and signs of carbohydrate intolerance are similar in all disaccharidase deficiencies.
 A child who cannot tolerate lactose develops diarrhea after ingesting significant amounts of milk and may not gain weight.
 An affected adult may have watery diarrhea, bloating, excessive flatus, nausea, borborygmi, and abdominal cramps after ingesting lactose.
-The patient often recognizes early in life that dairy causes GI problems and avoids eating dairy products.
+The patient often recognizes early in life that dairy causes gastrointestinal problems and avoids eating dairy products.
 Symptoms typically require ingestion of more than the equivalent of 250 to 375 mL (8 to 12 oz) of milk.
 Diarrhea may be severe enough to purge other nutrients before they can be absorbed.
 Symptoms may be similar to and can be confused with irritable bowel syndrome Irritable Bowel Syndrome (IBS) Irritable bowel syndrome is characterized by recurrent abdominal discomfort or pain with at least two of the following characteristics: relation to defecation, association with a change in frequency... read more .